 Wherever possible, vacation periods shall be selected and scheduled prior to April 1st of each year for vacations that will be taken later in that same year.
-Vacations shall be selected and scheduled based on seniority and the bargaining unit shall settle any conflicts pertaining to seniority pursuant to this Article VIII §2 entitled "Hiring Date Conflict."
+Vacations shall be selected and scheduled based on seniority and the bargaining unit shall settle any conflicts pertaining to seniority pursuant to Par.
+8.2 above, entitled "Hiring Date Conflicts."
 Vacations shall be limited as set forth in Par.
 11.1 below.